shageenthsandrakumar/Project-Euler/problem_4/README.md

   - A 6-digit palindrome has the form $\overline{abccba} = 100001a + 10010b + 1100c$.
   - Factor: $100001a + 10010b + 1100c = 11(9091a + 910b + 100c)$.
   - Therefore, every 6-digit palindrome is divisible by 11.
-  - For a product $i \times j$ to be divisible by 11, at least one factor must be divisible by 11.
+  - For a product $i * j$ to be divisible by 11, at least one factor must be divisible by 11.

 - **Step 2: Optimized Inner Loop**
   - Calculate `j_start`: the smallest value of $j \geq 100$ that ensures a 6-digit product.
     - Formula: `j_start = max((100000 + i - 1) // i, 100)`
     - **Breakdown:** This is a clever way of computing $\lceil \frac{100000}{i} \rceil$ (ceiling division).
-      - We need $i \times j \geq 100000$ (the smallest 6-digit number).
+      - We need $i * j \geq 100000$ (the smallest 6-digit number).
       - Solving for $j$: $j \geq \frac{100000}{i}$.
       - The expression `(100000 + i - 1) // i` implements ceiling division using only integer arithmetic.
       - Adding $(i-1)$ before integer division ensures we round up: $\lceil \frac{a}{b} \rceil = \lfloor \frac{a + b - 1}{b} \rfloor$.